 So much so, that we ended up adding three more rows of domino numbers.

-- Be sure you ONLY have the dominoes that will be used for the game.
-Too many can be overwhelming.
-Especially on the first try.
+Be sure you ONLY have the dominoes needed for the game.
+Too many can be overwhelming, especially on the first try.

-We played this game on and off all morning!
+We played this number recognition game on and off all morning!

 RELATED: Have an older child?
 Try playing this counting game with a domino addition loop!